 e.
 Executive Board Decisions Regarding Banks, Factoring Companies, IBUs and Other Authorised Institutions f.
 Banking License and Operating License Issuance g.
-Revocation of Operating License
+Authorization to Open a Branch

 The matters related to all institutions authorized or revoked by the Central Bank of the TRNC were evaluated by the Bank's Executive Board and the decisions taken were notified to the relevant institutions.